 Incontinence is generally treatable, yet, most individuals with incontinence never discuss the condition with their doctor.
 It may be difficult to bring up the subject of bowel incontinence with a doctor.
 But remember, doctors are there to treat and help with unusual health conditions.
 They do it every day.

 Incontinence is surprisingly common.
 So if you notice changes in your bowel control, don’t let embarrassment and your lack of knowledge about treatment options prevent you from finding the help you need.
-Here are some tips on how to talk to your doctor.
+Here are some tips on how to talk to your healthcare provider.